free things to do in New York City

 Author Reading | Carlos Terrones discusses his book The Other Front In Afghanistan

 Many factors, such as security and civil unrest, can complicate building a local institution.
-In places such as Maiwand, one of the birthplaces of the Taliban, success is determined only if Afghans are willing to take the lead after we leave.
+In places more such as Maiwand, one of the birthplaces of the Taliban, success is determined only if Afghans are willing to take the lead after we leave.
 We made progress in Maiwand during my tour and if our Afghan colleagues continue to build on the success that we achieved as a community; then we could have a long-term success.
 The book includes stories as well as details of the technical work that I did in the District of Maiwand.
-After several months of hard work and perseverance we saw the light at the end of the tunnel.
+After several months of hard work and perseverance we saw the light at the end of the tunnel. less

 New York City, NY; NYC